srosanba/shane24/README.md

 1. Revisit hybrid approach for stacked bar charts
   a.
 Offset bar charts, line charts, etc.
+1. Expand functionality in Mayo Clinic macro.
+  a.
+Small sample size results in exact tests.
+  b.
+One of logistic or survivial is not in the macro.
+  c.
+Would involve working with Kaitie Lawson.
 1. SAS implementation of "Safety Explorer - Snapshots"
   a.
 This is primarily a tool to help validate the output from CF.
   b.
 This is NOT a quick-start for CSR displays.
+1. Learn to use StatRep, the SAS-promoted package for producing papers that contain text, code, and results all in one file.
+  a.
+LaTeX-based.
 1. Examination/Visualization of Data Domains used at Rho
   a.
 If this is what I think it is, we want to generate sets of plots for various data domains: AE plots, Lab plots, PK plots, etc.
   b.
 Exactly what form this takes is unclear: a concepts paper with pretty picture, sets of code for each data domain, other?